 US Youth Soccer and US Club Soccer

-To me DA is more for the players who are trying to get on the US National Team or the players who simply want to compete in the “highest league”.
-The US National Team is only going to pick players who play in their system.
+To me MLS academy is more for the players who are trying to get on the US National Team.
+Then there’s the players who simply want to compete in the “highest league”.
+As of late it seems US National Team is only going to pick players who play in their system, but with so many going abroad they’ll have to pick who’s the best eventually.
 It requires more team training sessions, but not really better.
 So for the players who want to get extra training on top of club, they now don’t have much time to do that.
 Then for the players who don’t want extra sessions, they are forced to do so with DA.
 Some teams even have what’s called a recovery session the day after games [usually Sunday] where you show up, jog and stretch and then go home.
 Some kids drive up to 1-2 hours just for that.

-3 reasons top level players are choosing ECNL over DA
+3 reasons top level players were choosing ECNL over DA

 In the last 1-2 years some of the best players hands down are playing ECNL for these 3 reasons.